Göran Bundy: Early life

 Bundy was born on 10 June 1921 in Malmö, Sweden, the son of Håkan Bundy and his wife Märta (née Thorell).
 When he was two-year-old Bundy suffered from polio - infantile paralysis.
 Then there was still no vaccine.
 He was lucky, a nerve in one calf was infected, while a two-year girl in his circle of friends, who also had the disease, died.
-Bundy received a Candidate of Law degree from Lund University in 1946.
+During his teenage years, he spent long periods in England and France, which enabled him to master both languages and sparked an interest in other countries.